mesosphere/dcos-docs-site/pages/1.13/security/ent/secure-compute-profiles/index.md

 ---
 layout: layout.pug
-navigationTitle:  Working with Linux security profiles
+navigationTitle:  Working with secure computing profiles
-title: Working with Linux security profiles
+title: Working with secure computing profiles
 menuWeight: 31
 excerpt: Describes how you can work with Linux secure computing (seccomp) profiles
 enterprise: true